- Training Services

 Reduced Data Leakage: this is the benefit I hear most from Cloud providers – and in my view they are right.
 How many laptops do we need to lose before we get this?
 How many backup tapes?
 The data “landmines” of today could be greatly reduced by the Cloud as thin client technology becomes prevalent.
 Small, temporary caches on handheld devices or Netbook computers pose less risk than transporting data buckets in the form of laptops.
 Ask the CISO of any large company if all laptops have company ‘mandated’ controls consistently applied; e.g. full disk encryption.
 You’ll see the answer by looking at the whites of their eyes.
 Despite best efforts around asset management and endpoint security we continue to see embarrassing and disturbing misses.
 And what about SMBs?
 How many use encryption for sensitive data, or even have a data classification policy in place?

 Decrease evidence acquisition time: if a server in the Cloud gets compromised (i.e. broken into), I can now clone that server at the click of a mouse and make the cloned disks instantly available to my Cloud Forensics server.
-I didn’t need to “find” storage or have it “ready, waiting and unused” – its just there.
+I didn’t need to “find” storage or have it “ready, waiting and unused” – it is just there.

 Decrease time to access protected documents: Immense CPU power opens some doors.
 Did the suspect password protect a document that is relevant to the investigation?
 You can now test a wider range of candidate passwords in less time to speed investigations.